 See what it takes to create high converting real estate homepage…

-Some websites, such as Carrot generated sites, have multiple landing pages.
-Just be sure that you’re keeping good data notes if you choose to A/B test landing pages.
+Some websites, such as Carrot sites, have multiple landing pages.
+Ensure you’re keeping good data notes if you choose to A/B test landing pages.

 - Make sure you have an attention-grabbing headline.